Tongkonan: Social significance

 There are three types of tongkonan which are classified according to their function in society.
 A tongkonan layuk ('grand tongkonan') or tongkonan pesio' aluk ('aluk maker') is the original ancestral home in which the aluk of a particular adat territory were established.
-The Grand Tongkonan is the seat of a kinship grouping that traces its descent from a single founding couple.
-It is the house of the highest authority and it is used as the center of government.
 Tongkonan according to its literal translation, is the place 'to sit' and it is the traditional centre of governance.
 Customarily people would assemble to sit in a place of historical significance to discuss and resolve matters of communal import.
 This site would be the seat of residence of the most respected member of the community.
 This home would thus be developed into a grand building.

 The second type is tongkonan pekamberan, or tongkonan pekaindoran which belongs to the family group members and offspring of the founder.
 It is their duty to carry out local traditions (known as adat).
 The last one is tongkonan batu, which belongs to the ordinary family members.
 Traditionally, only the nobility could afford to build large tongkonan and the elaborate ceremonies associated with them.

 Ordinary residences, known as banua are smaller, less decorated homes versions of tongkonan, through which families’ descent would also be traced.
 Generally speaking their occupants would be families of lower social status, families that once constituted part of a greater family's fiefdom.
 These homes may also be converted into tongkonan after several generations of the same line have lived in them and after suitable rites have been carried out, but due to prohibitive costs, this has traditionally been rare.
 The former exclusivity of the tongkonan is also diminishing as many Toraja commoners find employment in other parts of Indonesia and remit funds back to their families, enabling in some cases the construction of larger Tongkonan by commoners.